threepears/stock-portfolio-exercise/README.md

 # Stock Portfolio Exercise

-A NSS classroom project building a stock quote/portfolio app
+A NSS classroom project building a stock quote/portfolio app.
+(This is a precursor to my final capstone project, Taking Stock.)

 ### Goal

 Create an app where you can look up stocks, buy them and add them to your portfolio, or sell them from your portfolio.
 Stock lookup is implemented; portfolio and buy/sell feature was not completed.
-(This is a precursor to my final capstone project, Taking Stock.)

 ### Tools Used